 - Pain alleviation: Ethnobotanicals is a significant source of pain killers.
 They have an essential role in alleviating pain without causing stomach or duodenal ulcers.
 They do not cause severe adverse side effects.

 - Mood boosters: Some of the ethnobotanicals are known for their mood-elevating properties.
-While you are taking them for pain, they also reduce your anxiety and boost your mood.
+While you are taking them for discomfort, they also reduce your uneasiness and boost your mood.
 This effect usually comes with expensive synthetic medicine.

 - Inexpensive: Most of the common types of ethnobotanicals are readily available, are cheap, and can even be cultivated in your back lawn.